DaveRhenuis/FNAFWorldLove/README.md

 Have fun modding the game!

-The code is being provided 'as it is', with most of my original comments for the functions, and I left my todo list in the main file as well.
+The code is being provided 'as it is', with most of my original comments for the functions.

 Libraries used: